JiminGo-Research/jimingo-research.github.io/_projects/8_project.md

 <b>Stage 3 - Dataset Generation — Automated CFD Pipeline via PyFluent</b>

-A key contribution of this stage was building an end-to-end CFD automation script using PyFluent, Ansys Fluent's Python API.
+A key contribution of this stage was <b>building an end-to-end CFD automation script using PyFluent</b>, Ansys Fluent's Python API.
 Rather than manually configuring and running each simulation case in the Ansys GUI, which is time-consuming and error-prone at scale, the script programmatically handles the full simulation workflow for each geometry and boundary condition combination:

-<b>Geometry & mesh generation</b>:wavy channel geometry is parameterized by amplitude, wavelength, and phase; the script generates and meshes each variant automatically
+- <b>Geometry & mesh generation</b>:wavy channel geometry is parameterized by amplitude, wavelength, and phase; the script generates and meshes each variant automatically

-<b>Solver configuration</b>:boundary conditions (inlet velocity, wall temperature, outlet pressure) are set programmatically per case
+- <b>Solver configuration</b>:boundary conditions (inlet velocity, wall temperature, outlet pressure) are set programmatically per case

-<b>Solution & export</b>:the solver runs to convergence and exports the resulting pressure, temperature, and velocity fields as structured data
+- <b>Solution & export</b>:the solver runs to convergence and exports the resulting pressure, temperature, and velocity fields as structured data

 This automation reduced per-case turnaround from manual GUI operations to a fully unattended batch process, making it practical to generate the 1,200-sample dataset needed for training.
 The script is designed to scale — adding new geometry parameters or boundary condition ranges requires only changes to the input configuration, not manual re-work.